-How to get to Da Nang from Singapore:
+How to get to Da Nang from Singapore

-Parents, you already know this: we all agree the direct flight is best when you’re travelling with a baby or little kids.
+Parents, you already know this: we all agree the direct flight is best when you’re traveling with a baby or little kids.
 Hallelujah, Da Nang is under three hours from Singapore!
 Just remember to check whether you’ll need to pre-arrange a visa to enter Vietnam.
 Now, on to the fun!

 DAY 1: Unwind at the beach

 Reset and recharge by the seaside.
 After you’ve settled into your hotel suite, it’s a super quick trip to the beach to burn off some energy.
 Da Nang’s famous My Khe Beach – an easy 10-minute drive from Hilton Da Nang – is known for its long stretch of soft sand and clean waters, and for Jessica, it was the most memorable part of the holiday: “This was Eli’s first time at the beach and he had an amazing time!
 He loved ‘riding’ the waves and even cried when we had to leave!”